Sh9hid/LLama3-ChatPDF/README.md

 # LLama3-ChatPDF
-A local PDF Chat Application wity LLama3, Langchain, Ollama, and Streamlit.
+A local RAG application wity LLama3, Langchain, Ollama, and Streamlit.
 Naming things are hard and for the sake of simplicity.
 ## Chat with Your PDFs Locally
 ![App Demo](assets/demo.gif)